we-make-software/tech/README.md

 ```

 That’s because now we have a link to it.
 When we build, we create a Module.symvers file that basically links to the System.

+becarefull when you developer we still humen.. and maschine its a maschine so writing converted to what happen in maschine requew undstading of